 - Once there: Also when you pass the toll, you will be given an invoice that justifies the payment of your place.
 If you want to avoid having a quick note from the Disneyland control team asking you to justify this payment, consider putting your bill on your windshield (so that it is visible).

 You have access to three spaces for emptying greywater.
-But also to a tap for drinking water not far from the drainage areas.
+But also a tap for drinking water not far from the drainage areas.
 If you want to extend your stay, you can go to a specialized counter where there are counters for coach arrivals.
 If this counter is closed, you can go to the kennel which is right next door.
 This saves you from having to go back to the tollgate.

-- Pets: If you are travelling with your four-legged friend, you have access to a kennel within the Disneyland car park.
+- Pets: If you are traveling with your four-legged friend, you have access to a kennel within the Disneyland car park.
 There is a day rate and a night rate.
 And it’s free for subscribers of certain annual passes.
 Dry food is provided but you can provide your own if your pet needs a special diet.

-- Minimarket: Opposite the Disney Village there is a small Relay Casino store which opens early in the morning and closes quite late in the evening.
-You can find a large number of foods and drinks there to eat, picnic.
+Minimarket: Opposite the Disney Village there is a small Relay Casino store which opens early in the morning and closes quite late in the evening.
+You can find a large number of foods and drinks there to eat, and picnic.

 Disneyland in an RV: a cheaper alternative

 Let’s be honest, taking your loved ones to the theme park requires a certain budget.
-To pay less, you can always look out for promotional offers that include train transport, hotel and tickets.
+To pay less, you can always look out for promotional offers that include train transport, hotel, and tickets.
 By renting an RV for Disneyland, you will save money by combining transport and accommodation on-site (hotels are particularly expensive in and around the park).